 - Equipment hazards that cause impact injuries

-Preventing these injuries is easier when you wear protective equipment and practice safe work behaviors.
+Preventing these injuries is easier when you wear protective equipment, as advised in your toolbox talk about eye protection, and practice safe work behaviors.

 Proper eye PPE use

 Using the right PPE for each task can literally save you from total vision loss or worse.
-Examples of equipment you might need include safety glasses or goggles, face shields, and helmets.
+For example, you may need safety glasses, goggles, face shields, or helmets depending on the task—topics often emphasized in an eye protection toolbox talk.

-Proper PPE goes beyond picking the right equipment for each task.
-It also involves inspecting PPE before each use for damage.
-The last thing you want is to think your goggles will protect you, only to have an accident happen and realize they weren’t properly secured.
-Regularly check for scratches as well, so you know when to replace worn out gear.
+However, proper PPE use goes beyond selecting the correct equipment.
+You must inspect each item before use to check for damage.
+The last thing you want is to assume your goggles will protect you, only to discover during an incident that they weren’t properly secured.
+Additionally, regularly check for scratches or wear so you can replace damaged gear before it fails—another critical reminder from any well-planned eye protection toolbox talk.

 Other ways to avoid injury